LMol-4/ad-moderator/packages/core/README.md

 // Initialize with your Anthropic API key const client = new AdModeratorClient('your-anthropic-api-key');

-// Check if an image is safe for advertising const imageBuffer = Buffer.from('your-image-data');
+// Check if an image is safe for advertising (using default flags) const imageBuffer = Buffer.from('your-image-data');
-const result = await client.getAdStatus(imageBuffer, 'digital');
+const result = await client.getAdStatus(imageBuffer);

 if (result?.isAdCompliant) {
   console.log('✅ Image is safe for advertising');